ffund/run-my-experiment-on-geni-blog/2017-03-27-dijkstras-shortest-path-algorithm.md

 * the previous hop before "cerf" in the table is "knuth", so the second-to-last entry in the `mtr` report is 10.10.8.2.
 Furthermore, the average cost to "knuth" is 78.0, similar to the 72.551 listed in the table.
 * the previous hop before "knuth" in the table is "lovelace", so the third-to-last entry in the `mtr` report is 10.10.4.1.
 Also, the average cost to "lovelace" is 34.8, similar to the 32.742 listed in the table.

-The following video shows how we set up the shortest-path tree and the routes on our GENI nodes:
+The following video shows how we set up the shortest-path tree and the routes on our network:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uqgBVHHFtLM" frameborder="0" allowfullscreen></iframe>